Coping with Our Suffering: Grounded Mindfulness

 Mindfulness can be defined as a quality or a skill of mind and heart characterized by an open, compassionate and non-judgmental attitude to the contemplation of reality.
 Practicing mindfulness has been shown in research studies to have positive effects in coping with stress, illness, negative emotions, etc.

-In my therapy practice in Reston, Va., and Bethesda, Md., I use mindfulness in conjunction with cognitive behavioral therapy and other complementary medicine approaches in dealing with stress, depression, anxiety, chronic illness and pain, trauma, and other issues.
+In my therapy practice in Reston, Bethesda, and Washington DC, I use mindfulness in conjunction with cognitive behavioral therapy and other complementary medicine approaches in dealing with stress, depression, anxiety, chronic illness and pain, trauma, and other issues.